nntzuekai/Respector/source/README.md

 We used the version of Z3 with commit ID `23c53c6820b2d0c786dc416dab9a50473a7bbde3`.

-Inside the folder of cloned Z3, execute:
+Inside the folder of cloned Z3, execute the following commands to build Z3 and set the environment variable `Z3_HOME` for other scripts.

 ```